Deep Eyes: Binocular Depth-from-Focus on Focal Stack Pairs: B-DfF Network Architecture

 \section{B-DfF Network Architecture}

-Convolutional neural networks are very efficient at learning non-linear mapping between the input and the output.
-Therefore, we aim to take an end-to-end approach to predict a depth map. \cite{simonyan14} shows that a deep network with small kernels is very effective in image recognition tasks.
-Although a small kernel has limited spatial support, a deep network by stacking multiple layers of such kernels could substantially enlarge the receptive field while reducing the number of parameters to avoid overfitting.
-Therefore, a general principle in designing our network is to use deep architecture with small convolutional kernels.
+When designing our network, one general principle is to use deep architecture with small kernels. \cite{Simonyan2015VeryDC} shows that such a structure is very effective in image recognition tasks.
+Further, we aim to take an end-to-end approach to predict a depth map.

-As already mentioned, the input to our neural network are two rectified focal stacks.
+As already mentioned, the input to the neural network is two rectified focal stacks.
 To extract depth from defocus and disparity, our solution is composed of three individual networks.
-We start in section \ref{section:multiscale} by describing the \emph{FocusNet}, a multi-scale network that estimates depth from a single focal stack.
-Then in section \ref{section:allinfocus} we further enhance the result by the extended depth of field images from \emph{EDoFNet}.
-Finally we combine \emph{StereoNet} and \emph{FocusNet} in \ref{section:stereo} to infer high quality depth from binocular focal stacks.
+We start in section \ref{section:multiscale} by describing the \emph{Focus-Net-Guided}, a multi-scale network that estimates depth from a single focal stack and further enhanced by the extended depth of field images from \emph{EDoF-Net}.
+Then we combine \emph{Stereo-Net} and \emph{Focus-Net-Guided} in \ref{section:stereo} to construct \emph{BDfF-Net} for high quality depth from binocular focal stacks.